0xadri/notes-js/kitecrew_01_overview.md

 Riders = Guests = Participants = Attendants

-Users = Kitesurfers = Riders + Drivers // Luma Style: a user can be an organizer or a guest
+Users = Kitesurfers = Riders + Drivers = organizer + guest    // Luma Style: a user can be an organizer or a guest

-Seats = Capacity
+Seats = Spots = Capacity

 Public = Instant Booking + Publicly Listed